ryanfox/brainfunction/README.md

 #### Calling functions
 To call a function, use the symbol `:`.
 The function currently pointed to by the function pointer will be called.
 The value in the current cell will be passed to it as an argument.
 This argument is placed in cell 0 of the callee.
 Whatever value the callee returns will be placed in the current cell, *gasp* overwriting the previous value.
-See note in previous section if section if this causes you consternation.
+Cf. previous section if section if this causes you consternation.

 The function pointer, instruction pointer, and code pointer all initialized to 0.